Conrad-Labs/react-material-ui-seed-template/docs/Hooks.md

 ## 1. [`useAuth`](/src/hooks/useAuth.js)

-The `useAuth` hook is used to access the authentication context.
+The `useAuth` hook is used to access the authentication context created in [JWTContext](/src/contexts/JWTContext.jsx).
 It provides a convenient way to retrieve the authentication state and functions without having to manually use the `useContext` hook.

 ### Usage